jaco4873/examining-global-democracy/README.md

 # Applied Social Science
 2023 Project in Applied Cognitive Science

+## Repository Overview
+In this repo you will find all data needed to replicate or reproduce our research.
+A short description of the files and folders follow: codebase.md: this is the markdown document that contains all code needed to get the results included in our article
+data: in this folder you will find the three data sets we have used in our research
+resources: in thos folder you will find some of the research papers we have during our project archived code: here you will find code snippets: a stand-alone missing data function for World Data Bank, python code for 'fuzzy' merging datasets in Python (alternative to fedmatch), and code for individual assumption checking

 ## Our User story
 1. As a researcher, I want to develop a tool that can assist policymakers in making informed decisions regarding improvement of liberal democracy.
 2. As a policymaker, I want a tool to help me improve the democracy in my sphere of authority.
 I want a tool in which I can test different parameters and their effect on the democracy.